 About the Academy

-The SUNY Empire Women’s Corporate Leadership Academy was created to address the persistent gender inequality that remains across corporate America.
-SUNY Empire seeks to promote woman’s increased participation in American corporate leadership, including serving on corporate boards, through targeted programming that supports women in preparing for executive and board leadership positions and organizations in creating more institutional equity.
-Activities focused on the development of women leaders will address issues such as leadership, communication, networking, and self-promotion strategies that address the unique challenges faced by women seeking to advance into executive or board leadership positions.
+The SUNY Empire Women’s Corporate Leadership Academy was created to address the persistent gender inequality that pervades corporate America.
+SUNY Empire seeks to promote women’s increased participation in American corporate leadership, including serving on corporate boards, through targeted programming that supports women in preparing for executive and board leadership positions and organizations with the ultimate goal of establishing more institutional equity.
+Activities focus on the development of women leaders, addressing issues such as leadership, communication, networking, and self-promotion strategies that contribute to the unique challenges faced by women seeking to advance into executive or board leadership positions.

 Credit Bearing Activities

 A diverse corporate board requires the organizational culture and processes that encourage corporate board diversity.
 Often this requires a change in existing board norms.
 In order to implement a planned change, several steps need to be taken.
 The first is an assessment of the current composition of the board and the process by which board members are chosen.
 This assessment includes the current culture of the organization and how it supports diversity within its leadership.
 In order to close the gap between what is the current nature of the board and the optimum board, the leadership must first identify its ideal board composition.
 Then a gap assessment is conducted to assess the difference between the current board make-up and what is ideal.
 Participants in this course will learn how to conduct a gap assessment and create a plan for change.
 Key topics covered in this course include organizational culture, organizational change, gap analysis, and creating diversity on corporate boards.
 This course is offered as one of three courses in the Advanced Certificate in Corporate Board Leadership.